 5.2.
-Fe K α modulation in O2
+Fe K $\alpha$ modulation in O2

-In the residual maps of the latest observation (O2) (Fig.7) there are four quite evident peaks in the principal Fe $K\alpha$ line component.
-It is to be noted that their presence does not show a correlation with the 4-10 keV light curve (last panel in Fig. 1), so the line is not simply following an intrinsic continuum variation.
-The normalization of the narrow Fe $K\alpha$ line, as obtained from time-resolved spectral fitting of O2, is plotted in Fig. 8.
+In the residual maps of the latest observation (O2) (Fig. 7) there are four quite evident peaks in the principal Fe K $\alpha$ line component.
+It is to be noted that their presence does not show a correlation with the 4-10 keV light curve (last panel in Fig. 1), and so the line is not simply following an intrinsic continuum variation.
+The normalisation of the narrow Fe K $\alpha$ line, as obtained from time-resolved spectral fitting of O2, is plotted in Fig. 8.
 This is tentatively fit with a sinusoidal function.
-The fit yields $\chi^2=5.3$ for 8 dof (10 data-points and 2 free parameters, period and normalization).
-This corresponds to a significance of 90%, thus not supporting the detection of a modulation.
+The fit yields $\chi^2 = 5.3$ for 8 d.o.f.
+(10 data-points and 2 free parameters, period and normalisation).
+This corresponds to a significance of 90%, and therefore does not support the detection of a modulation.
 However, it is worth noting that even if a modulation is indeed present, the small number of sampled variability cycles (~4) would significantly reduce the significance of the signal.

-The sinusoidal fit yields a best-fit value of 13 ± 8 ks for the putative period.
-This would correspond to a Keplerian orbit at \sim 6 Rg.
-At such small distances we would expect prominent relativistic effects on the Fe K α line, which are not observed.
-Therefore, we conclude that the observed variations are most likely not associated with a modulation of the Fe K α .
+The sinusoidal fit yields a best-fit value of $13 \pm 8$ ks for the putative period.
+This would correspond to a Keplerian orbit at ~6 Rg.
+At such small distances, we would expect prominent relativistic effects on the Fe K $\alpha$ line, which are not observed.
+Therefore, we conclude that the observed variations are most likely not associated with a modulation of the Fe K $\alpha$ .
+Interestingly, the intensity of the narrow Fe K $\alpha$ line seems to decrease simultaneously with the appearance of the absorption features at 6.7-6.9 keV, as highlighted in Fig. 9, suggesting a relation between the two.